Mshl2299/Ast-Emmental/README.md

 This game, coded mostly from scratch in HTML/CSS/JS was made as part of my Capstone Project.

 ## Issues, bugs, feedback, suggestions :ant:
-Issues and bugs are likely abundant within this project, as it is the first project I have ever created.
+Issues and bugs are likely abundant within this project, as it is my first project.
-Please go to the Issues tab if any bugs are present, and press "New Issue" if you do not see your bug already there.
+Please go to the **Issues** tab if you experience any major bugs, and press "New Issue" if you do not see your bug already there.
+I will try my best to fix these issues, although it may take a while.

+Feedback and suggestions are very welcome!
+Please head over to the **Discussions** tab if you have something you want to share.

 ## How to Play :video_game:
 To play my game, you will first need to download the files.